helium/HIP/0035-safe-rf-metadata-side-channel.md

 Therefore, we are proposing a mechanism that would enable the extraction of packet meta-data without disclosing critical information that could be used for malicious purposes.

 # Motivation
-[motivation]: #motivation

 Helium wants to deliver a fair, robust and secure solution to all of it's stakeholders.
 In order to achieve this, it requires full control over the components involved in order to minimize the chances of someone abusing the network.

 This means that on an official helium gateway it's normally impossible to collect RF meta-data since it requires tampering with the most critical component: the packet forwarder.
 Therefore, we are proposing this HIP as the means for enabling RF meta-data collection without having to tamper with the internal components.

 # Stakeholders
-[stakeholders]: #stakeholders

-* Professional network operators with big Helium network deployments
+- Professional network operators with big Helium network deployments
-* Hotspot owners that want to diagnose reception issues
+- Hotspot owners that want to diagnose reception issues
-* Local helium communities that want to improve their coverage and overall network quality
+- Local helium communities that want to improve their coverage and overall network quality
-* Hotspot manufacturers that want to provide diagnostic tools to their customers
+- Hotspot manufacturers that want to provide diagnostic tools to their customers

 # Detailed Explanation
-[detailed-explanation]: #detailed-explanation

 ## What are RF Meta-Data